 She received a BFA from Indus Valley School of Art & Architecture, Pakistan where she was born and raised and an MFA from the California State University, Fullerton.
 She later got her training in digital design extension course at the Otis College of Art L.A.

 Her digital mixed media painting 'The Meeting' was awarded 2ndplace for the XIII Lorenzo IL Magnifico International Award in New Media at the Florence Biennale, Italy.

 Jamil's recent work is taking a shift in materials and methodologies, as she intends for her ideologies to be understood in multiple dimensional ways.
 Alongside with digital paintings, she concurrently works with photography, installations, ceramics as well as moving images/short films.

 She intends for her art to be a powerful tool to annihilate hardwired historical beliefs held as correct and the stigmas attached to the 'lesser' gender.

 In her 10-year oeuvre she continues to cultivate a paradigm shift in the fundamental concepts of basic liberal democracy and rethinking prejudice against stereotyping class, race, sexuality and gender.

-She currently is a professor at the California State University Fullerton.
+She is currently a professor at the California State University Fullerton.

--mAO- in her studio working on the character 'Surraiya'.
+Fatima Jamil in her studio working on the character 'Surraiya'.
 (From the 2021 short experimental film, Surraiya and the Anastral Spindle.)